 Series D | Venture capitalists, private equity firms, hedge funds, and investment banks | Promote expansion further or compensate for lack of capital in previous rounds |

-In raising venture capital for a business, Series A, B, C & D funding rounds provide opportunities for a business to achieve its goals by receiving both financial and experiential support from investors.
+When securing venture capital to scale a business, series A, B, C, and D funding rounds provide opportunities for a business to achieve its goals by receiving both financial and experiential support from investors.

-In raising series A, B, C & D funding, not every round has to be utilized by a business.
-Most companies only make it to Series C, where—at that point—the company is maturing and has a strong reputation and foothold in the market.
+Not all rounds are necessary and can be utilized by a business until funding needs are satisfied.
+In fact, most companies only make it to series C, where — at that point — the company is maturing and has a strong reputation and foothold in the market.

 ---|---|---|---|